vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ::: tip

-You can set `themeConfig.logoDark` to display another logo in dark mode.
+You can set `logoDark` to display another logo in dark mode.

 :::